gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 ![chordic-shapes](./13-shapes.png)

 ### Intonation
-_These chords reference the vocal rise/fall related to these symbols_.
+_These chords reference the vocal rise and fall related to these symbols_.
 ![chordic-intonation](./14-intonation.png)

 Words with an **Exclamation Point** drop in emphasis on the final syllable – this downward intonation is replicated by the shape of this chord.
 Inversely, words with a **Question Mark** have an inflection that starts low, ends high.
 The **Dollar Sign** symbol replicates a cash register’s sound.
 “Cha” starts lower while higher emphasis/tone is on “Ching!”